Open Research Data

 Selected Use Cases

 The template has been applied across domains including public history, political science, digital humanities, and teaching infrastructures.
+The examples below come from the โOne Template to Rule Them Allโ presentation and now call out the parts that coding agents can help automate.

-🔬 Research Data Documentation
+๐ฌ Research Data Documentation

-Project | Preview |
+| Project | Preview |

-Stadt.Geschichte.Basel RDM Project documentation platform combining research data management with public history outreach |
+| Stadt.Geschichte.Basel RDM Project documentation platform combining research data management with public history outreach; agents can update metadata, maintain setup checklists, and validate publication-ready docs. |

 ![]() |

-sgb-figures Reproducible code and annotated data for publication-ready visualisations of research data |
+| sgb-figures Reproducible code and annotated data for publication-ready visualisations of research data; agents can keep captions, changelog entries, and formatting in sync with analytical updates. |

 ![]() |